-Alternative 2 would negatively impact those Federal vessels (vessels that had either an LLP license or an FFP) that needed an LLP license with the correct endorsements and a designated FFP with the correct endorsements.
-Since 2010, there has been forty Federal vessels in four different groups, based on the different combination of required LLP licenses and designated FFP, that participated in the parallel fishery that would have been out of compliance under Alternative 2 (Table 2-14).
-Overall, the aggregate gross exvessel revenue at risk for these vessels is \$11.1 million, which is 12.9 percent of the group's total exvessel gross revenue.
+Alternative 2 would negatively impact Federal vessels (vessels that had either an LLP license or an FFP) that need an LLP license with the correct endorsements and/or a designated FFP with the correct endorsements.
+Since 2010, there has been 30 Federal vessels in four different groups, based on the different combination of required LLP licenses and designated FFP, that participated in the parallel fishery that would be out of compliance under Alternative 2 (Table 2-11).
+Overall, the average annual gross exvessel revenue at risk for these vessels is \$863,000, which is 12 percent of the group's average annual total exvessel gross revenue.
+Given that three of the four groups of vessels that would be out of compliance under Alternative 2 would likely exit the parallel fishery or stop circumventing seasonal sector closures, there would likely be additional Pacific cod available for harvest, most of which would occur in the HAL/pot CV < 60 ft sector.
+The estimated average annual exvessel gross value of the Pacific cod shifting from exiting vessels as a result of Alternative 2 for harvest by the sectors would be \$791,000 thousand annually.